awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-method-settings-execution-console.md

-# Set up Request and Response Data Mappings Using the API Gateway Console<a name="how-to-method-settings-execution-console"></a>
+# Set up request and response data mappings using the API Gateway console<a name="how-to-method-settings-execution-console"></a>

 To use the API Gateway console to define the API's integration request/response, follow these instructions\.

 **Note**
-These instructions assume you have already completed the steps in [Set up an API Integration Request Using the API Gateway Console](how-to-method-settings-console.md)\.
+These instructions assume you have already completed the steps in [Set up an API integration request using the API Gateway console](how-to-method-settings-console.md)\.

 1. With the method selected in the **Resources** pane, in the **Method Execution** pane, choose **Integration Request**\.